Menu

 Statutory Rape Laws in Kansas

-Indecent liberties with a minor, the formal Kansas term for sex with a person younger than 16, is a very serious offense and could result in a prison sentence.
+Indecent liberties with a minor, the formal Kansas term for sex with a person younger than 16, is a very serious offense and could result in a lengthy prison sentence.
 Aggravating circumstances, such as a very young victim, physical force or coercion, or extensive or repeated sexual activity, can increase the length of a prison term.

 “The Importance of Aggressive Sex Related Criminal Defense”.